fathi99/Fathi_portfolio/README.md

 **1) Merged two datasets**

-Merged movies.csv and ratings.csv into movieRating.csv dataset using RapidMiner.
+Merged movies.csv and ratings.csv into movieRating.xlsx dataset using RapidMiner.
 It is easy for us to used it for data analysis.
 * join them with 'movieId'

 ![](https://github.com/fathi99/Fathi_portfolio/blob/main/images/merge%20dataset_RapidMiner.jpeg)